Hapton, Lancashire: Geography

 At the southern end of the parish is Hameldon Hill, the summits of which attain 1305 ft and 1343 ft.
 On the western side Castle Clough Brook runs north through a significant valley to join the Calder at Eaves Barn, however it is Shorten Brook further west that forms the actual boundary.
 On the eastern side New Barn Clough also flows north to join Habergham Brook, which along with Hapton Clough forms Green Brook at Spa Wood.
 In the centre a number of small streams combine to form Shaw Brook, which flows on the eastern side of the village and joins Green Brook just before its confluence with the Calder in Padiham.

 The underlying geology of the Hapton area consists of Lower Westphalian coal measures of the Carboniferous period, while the hills are formed of Carboniferous sandstones, ranging from millstone grits to finer grained stone such as the Dyneley Knott flags and the Dandy Mine Rock.
 The drift cover consists primarily of glacial till deposits, which cause poor-drainage soils, meaning the grassland is prone to reed growth.
 A fault known as the Deerplay fault runs in a north-westerly direction under the eastern side of the parish toward Lowerhouse.

 There is a Site of Biological Importance at Mill Hill, Castle Clough Woods.
 There are many native and visiting varieties of birds, plants and animals.
-In addition to UK common species, green and lesser-spotted woodpecker, willow tit, yellow wagtail, woodcock and herons have all been spotted in the area.
-Water vole, newt and frog can be found on the steeper-sided river embankments and in large marshy wet areas by the stone bridge at the ford known as Castle Clough South and Childers Green.
+In addition to UK common species, green and lesser-spotted woodpeckers, willow tits, yellow wagtails, woodcocks and herons have all been spotted in the area.
+Water voles, newts and frogs can be found on the steeper-sided river embankments and in large marshy wet areas by the stone bridge at the ford known as Castle Clough South and Childers Green.
 Bluebells grow in abundance.
 The entire area was classed as an area of Biological Heritage to be protected under Lancashire County Council's Local Plan for Burnley.
 There is free parking at Mill Hill Picnic area, about 27 yd upstream of the ford.

 The Burnley Way passes through the parish, passing Shuttleworth and following Castle Clough and the part of the old road to Haslingden as it climbs over Hameldon to Clow Bridge.